ipv6guide/ipv6guide.github.io/enterprise/testing/test_environment.md

 Enable IPv6 on public facing services - DNS, web server.
 Until you add AAAA record, users will not use IPv6 to access your services.
 If you want to test your services, create virtual host, use different IP address and add AAAA record for a particular URL.
 See if everything works.
 You'll see problems such as hardcoded IPv4 addresses, images served from IPv4-only URLs.
 Once services have been test, then add AAAA to enable production services.

+What are the recommendations for getting training?
+    Consider getting a reputable consultant
+    Send out network engineers for training, get those engineers to train IT department, helpdesk (ripe-631) and software engineers
+    How current is the training material?
+    Local IPv6 Task Force / Summits